day8/re-frame/docs/api-intro.md

 Global interceptors can be very useful:

-  - register then via `reg-global-interceptors`
+  - register them via `reg-global-interceptors`
   - rarely, remove them via `clear-global-interceptor`

 ## More Rarely Used